Functional Safety (ISO26262) and Automotive SPICE Training

 No, some of your domain experts may already have the required level of knowledge (unless they want to refresh their knowledge and check if the standards have changed within recent years).
 If you are approaching your first FuSa/ASPICE project or you want to create FuSa/ASPICE standardised processes within your company, we encourage you to train each project team member.
 Moreover, FSM in this project must provide proof that the team has the competencies needed to perform their tasks in safety-rated projects.
 Usually, such proof is secured by training the project team.

-Our other automotive services
+Our other Automotive services

-Pre-certification audits and assessments
+Pre-certification Audits and Assessments

-We offer comprehensive preparation for automotive audits and assessments that will help you gain FuSa, ASPICE and CMMI certification.
+We offer comprehensive preparation for Automotive audits and assessments that will help you gain FuSa, ASPICE and CMMI certification.

-Safety analysis
+Safety Analysis

-On-site support
+Onsite support

 In addition to training and pre-certification audits and assessments, we can also support your team on-site, guiding you through the product development and industrialisation process.